SaraJendeberg/enhancer/README.md

 ```
 ./mvnw spring-boot:run
 ```
 Open a new terminal and trigger the pipeline with
 ```
 curl -X POST http://localhost:8080/pipeline/start
 ```
-Follow the logging of the pipeline in the first terminal running the Springboot service.
+The progress of the pipeline can be viewed in the first terminal running the Springboot service.

 After the pipeline is finished, the output can be found in
 ```
 company-data-output.json
 ```

-Optionally, you can compress the enhanced data using
+Optionally, compress the enhanced data using
 ```
 gzip -k company-data-output.json
 ```

-to save storage.
+### Future Work
+- When reading 2019 data files, add in alphabetical order to enable binary search on company name.
+- Stream data directly from GCS using com.google.cloud.google-cloud-storage.
+- Export the company data to GCS using the same lib.